 The Fyrish Monument (Alness)

+A further 5 minutes up the road from Skiach services and you’re in for a treat.
 This very distinctive stone monument was built high on a hill in 1798, on the request of the local lord, Sir Hector Munro.
 Sir Hector had spent time in India as a general in the army and wanted to add a little reminder to his home in Scotland.
 So, he decided on a design based on the Gate of Negapatam in Madras.

 ANTA Home Furnishings (Fearn)